-Deployments of the NOAA aircraft may be implemented to U.S. coastal locations in the western Gulf of Mexico for suitable Gulf storms and to western Mexico for eastern Pacific storms.
+The NOAA aircraft may deploy to U.S. coastal locations in the western Gulf of Mexico for suitable Gulf storms and to western Mexico for eastern Pacific storms.
 Occasionally, post mission recovery may be accomplished elsewhere.

 2. Field Program Duration